katuwari/run-ansible-playbook-on-the-docker-container/README.md

 # Create docker container to run ansible playbook
 This mini project creates a Docker container that is ready to run Ansible playbooks.

-## Gears
+## Benefit of using docker container to run ansible playbook

+- Consistent Environment
+- Easy dependencies Management
+- Version locking

 ### Docker